 - Pure Java.
 Flux is written in pure Java.
 As a result, the same Flux code runs on any platform that has a supported version of Java.
 Flux runs equally well on IBM mainframes, PCs, and Macs.

 - Supported Java Versions.
-Flux 8.0 requires either Java 6 or Java 7 to run.
-Flux 8.0 supports Java 6 and 7 from Oracle.
+Flux 8.0 requires Java 6, Java 7, Java 8, Java 10, or Java 11 to run.
+Flux 8.0 supports Java 6, 7, 8, 10, and 11 from Oracle.
 Numerous customers have found Flux works with Java versions from other vendors, and Flux provides validation and support for these versions through its consulting services.

 - Supported Databases.
 Note: The JDBC Database Drivers being used must match the release of the database being used.
 Using database drivers that pre-date the database version is not supported.
 As an example, using JDBC Drivers for SQL Server 2000 is not supported when using SQL Server 2008.